How to Protect Your Photos from Being Copied Online

 In the digital era, protecting images is vital for photographers, artists, and content creators.
 With the internet making images easily accessible, theft and unauthorized use have become widespread.
 According to Copytrack, approximately 2.5 billion images are stolen online daily, underscoring the scale of the problem.

 Protecting your photos serves multiple purposes.
 It not only secures your intellectual property rights but also allows you to control how your work is distributed.
-A survey by the American Society of Media Photographers found that 93% of professional photographers have experienced copyright infringement, highlighting the need for effective protection strategies.
+Understanding how to protect your photos from being copied is essential, as a survey by the American Society of Media Photographers found that 93% of professional photographers have experienced copyright infringement, highlighting the need for effective protection strategies.

 Moreover, image protection helps preserve the value of your work in a competitive market.
 The Professional Photographers of America estimates that image theft results in $5.2 billion in lost revenue annually.
 Implementing protective measures can safeguard both your income and professional reputation.